 With a seared conscience, the 6’4 man looks down upon the pastor, stares him directly in the eye.

 “What will the sermon be about today, Reverend?
 Nothing long-winded, I hope.
-I was up late last night—business, you know—and honestly don’t trust myself to stay awake for all of it.”
+I was up late last night—business, you know—and honestly I can’t trust myself to stay awake for all of it.”

 Andrew tightens his grip, “Do numbers mean anything to you, Mr. Thompson?”